JoshuaEN/ffxiv-faux-hollows/DEVELOPMENT.md

 e2e tests are widely used to provide both e2e and component/integration level testing.
 This is perhaps not optimal, but the small size of the project makes this work well and sidesteps needing to setup a component testing test framework.

+### Smoke tests

+Smoke tests are a tiny subset of the main e2e test suite.
+They are designed to run against the actual website, and to minimize the odds of running afoul of automatic bot protections they are limited to just two tests:

+1. A single smoke-test test which is intended to exercise some of the basic functionality.
+1. A header test.

 ## Unit tests

 There are a few unit tests, as most code is in components, and thus covered by the e2e tests, or part of the main solver flow and covered by the domain specific tests.